cxinsys/cellcraft/README.md

    docker compose -f [compose-file] logs backend
    ```

-   If you see `Initializing plugins from CSV...` in the logs but the server startup message (e.g., `Uvicorn running on http://0.0.0.0:8000`) has not appeared yet, the backend is still loading plugins.
+   If you see `4.
+Docker Images Check...` in the logs but the server startup message (e.g., `Uvicorn running on http://0.0.0.0:8000`) has not appeared yet, the backend is still loading plugins.

    For **Windows/macOS** users: You can also verify plugin images in **Docker Desktop > Images** section.